What is a granny charger? Granny electric car charging explained

 Curious about the term ‘granny charger’ and what it means in the world of electric vehicles?

-In our blog, we’ll explain everything you need to know about granny chargers.
+In this article, we’ll explain everything you need to know about granny chargers.

 What is a granny charger?